transmigrator/transmigrator/README.md

 -The default EST implies that if the user wants to make a follow-up HTTP request, it is a new session

--This means fresh proxy chains and repeating their TCP-CONNECT-TLS process for said new request
+-This means fresh proxy chains and repeating their WSS-CONNECT-TLS process for said new request

 -Users can select ER mode to keep sessions open, which follows up with new requests for responses